 Join us for our annual Haunted House!
 This year we’re back, bigger and better than ever before!
 We have partnered with Kids Can Academy and proceeds from ticket sales will go directly to this amazing charitable organization!
 If you’re not into being scared, we’ve got crafts, games and treats for you!
 Or take a family photo in our pumpkin patch!
-Ticket includes (valid for a family of 4): haunted house tour, treats, games and crafts – additional tickets are $8 each.
+Tickets are $25 (valid for a family of 4) and includes haunted house tour, treats, games and crafts – additional tickets are $8 each.
 Buy your tickets online at Eventbrite!

 It’s hard to believe our haunted house has come and gone already!!
 We had another amazing year and are so very thankful to all our volunteers and sponsors who made the event such a success.
 Please see below for some photos from our fun event – pictures care of Pictonat